Chart Color Schemes

 Infrastructure

-Beckenham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Beckenham has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones include Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and Mills Park Sporting Precinct Development.
-The following list details those most likely to be relevant.
+AreaSearch has identified 22 projects likely to affect the region.
+Notable initiatives include Principal Shared Paths - Bickley Road, Central Beckenham Precinct I ODP, CDC Maddington Data Centre Campus, and Mills Park Sporting Precinct Development.
+The following list details those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.